11bus11/book-store1/README.md

 ### Checkout

 ### Articles
 The articles work similarly to the products.
 A preview of each article is shown on the articles page, and when the user click on an article they are sent to a page with the full article.
-The preview contains the title, the author, a the first few sentences of the article and a "read more" button.
+The preview contains the title, the author, an introduction of the article (first paragraph) and a "read more" button.
 The page with the full article shows an image at the top (if there is one), the title, author and full article.

 ### Messages